-Even more spectacular generalisation is achievable by re-use of evolved construction-kits not only across developmental stages of individuals within a species, but also across different species that share underlying physical parametrised design patterns, with details that vary between species sharing the patterns (as in vertebrates, or the more specialised variations among primates, or among birds, or fish species).
-Such shared design patterns across species can result either from species having common ancestry or from convergent evolution "driven" by common features of the environment, e.g. aspects of spatial structure and visual perception of structure common to all locations on the planet, despite the huge diversity of contents.
-Such use of abstraction to achieve powerful re-usable
+Even more spectacular generalisation is achievable by re-use of evolved construction-kits

+-- not only across developmental stages of individuals within a species,

+-- but also across different species that share underlying physical parametrised design patterns,

+-- with details that vary between species sharing the patterns e.g. re-invention of visual processing mechanisms might be driven by aspects of spatial structures and processes common to all locations on the planet, despite the huge diversity of contents.

+(as in vertebrates, or the more specialised variations among primates, or among birds, or fish species).

+Such shared design patterns across species can result either from species having common ancestry or from convergent evolution 'driven' by common features of the environment,

-14 Briefly reviewed in http://www.americanscientist.org/bookshelf/pub/ have-we-solved-darwins-dilemma design features across different application domains is familiar to engineers, including computer systems engineers.
+Such use of abstraction to achieve powerful re-usable design features across different application domains is familiar to engineers, including computer systems engineers.

-The Darwin/Wallace idea that variations between partly similar species can evolve by splitting a lineage, without each variant having to evolve separately from the most primitive organisms, implicitly assumes re-use of important design abstractions in evolution.
-"Design sharing" explains why the tree of evolution has many branch points, instead of everything having to evolve from one common root node.
-Symbiosis also allows combination of separately evolved features.15
+'Design sharing' explains why the tree of evolution has many branch points, instead of everything having to evolve from one common root node.

+Symbiosis also allows combination of separately evolved features.

-Similar "structure-sharing" often produces enormous reductions in search-spaces in AI systems.
+Similar 'structure-sharing' often produces enormous reductions in search-spaces in AI systems.

 It is also common in mathematics: most proofs build on a previously agreed framework of concepts, formalisms, axioms, rules, and previously proved theorems.
 They don't all start from some fundamental shared axioms.